lfwheeler/lfw/README.md

 #########Research#######################################################################
 Inside the warpt folder, you will find files pertaining to our research.

 In each file, there should be a small description of the purpose of why the file exists in the first few lines of the file.

-The wlwDemo.py requires data from Teapot Dome...
+vlogs.txt contains data for six velocity logs from Teapot Dome, provided by Rocky Mountain Oilfield Test Center, to be used with wlwDemo.py.
+A description of how the file was made is included in the first few lines of the file.

 If you have data that you want to run through the existing scripts, modify the methods that deal with extracting the data or feel free to create your own method.